- Registering for Hybrid Orientation

 Is hybrid orientation an additional program option for students this summer?

+As our campus administration and units start making plans for reopening, we are offering a hybrid program option, where students can choose if they want to experience being on campus for a portion of their orientation session.
 We are planning to offer both hybrid and virtual orientation experiences for incoming fall term students at this time, but please note that this could change due to the evolving nature of COVID-19 and its impacts.

 Will Family Orientation have a hybrid option this summer?

 No, Family Orientation is available in an online format only.
 For additional information, please visit https://parents.utexas.edu/FamilyOrientation.

 If I have already registered for freshman virtual orientation, can I switch to a hybrid session?

 Beginning on May 10, if you have already registered for New Student Orientation, you can log in to your orientation confirmation page and select ‘Update/Change Registration’ to change your registration from a 100% virtual to a hybrid program.
 Please note that hybrid orientation participants will receive additional charges for housing and meals.
 You will receive a new confirmation email reflecting the change if you chose the hybrid orientation.
 Your New Student Orientation selection must be completed 10 days prior to your scheduled orientation session.
 Keep in mind, space is limited and will be filled on a first come, first served basis, so we encourage you to make your selection as soon as possible.